Advanced Industries Grants

 Provides a state income tax credit to businesses undertaking job creation projects that would not occur in Colorado without this program.

 Providing companies a reimbursement for expenses related to hiring an intern or apprentice.
+This program will fund up to $5,000 per intern for an intern with a minimum of 130 on-the-job training hours completed in 6 months.

 In addition to the above tax credits, which are available to all Colorado businesses that meet eligibility requirements regardless of location, Colorado also offers several tax credits to businesses that locate in a designated “enterprise zone” (EZ).
 EZs are economically distressed areas as determined by the Colorado Economic Development Commission.
 Economically distressed areas include areas that have high unemployment rates (25% above state average), low per capita income (25% below state average), and/or slower population growth (less than 25% of state average in rural areas).
 This program structure is similar to the Advanced Industry Investment Tax Credit, mentioned earlier, which offers increased credits to companies located in EZs.